NodeBE4/opinion/_posts/2022-06-13-cnmediaproject.md

 ### 21: [2022-06-15 23:10:24+08:00 推文](https://twitter.com/lingli_vienna/status/1537090150341267456)

-RT 𝐋𝐢𝐧𝐠 𝐋𝐢<br>Great🧵on misconceptions of PRC social credit system (SSC) by Jeremy Daum, who's been tracking its developments from the get-go. <br><br>Worth-noting: <br><br>While SSC has little to do with individuals, Health-Code 健康码, thou, can be easily turned into a surveilling tool over individuals.<br><br>China Law Translate: This is directly on point to our discussion, so I want to respond. 🧵<br>The mythos of social credit is so pervasive, that when we explain the real system, a common reaction is: “they are social credit deniers" rather than "I have been using the term social credit incorrectly"<br> <a href="https://twitter.com/JimMillward/status/1536607418544803840" target="_blank" rel="noopener noreferrer">https://twitter.com/JimMillward/status/1536607418544803840</a>
+RT 𝐋𝐢𝐧𝐠 𝐋𝐢<br>Great🧵on misconceptions of PRC social credit system (SSC) by Jeremy Daum, who's been tracking its developments from the get-go. <br><br>Worth-noting: <br><br>While SSC has little to do with individuals, Health-Code 健康码, thou, can be easily turned into a surveilling tool over individuals.

 ### 22: [2022-06-16 04:57:12+08:00 推文](https://twitter.com/CarlMinzner/status/1537177427775848450)